Patient Experience

 • Fewer Dental Issues: Unlike dentures, implants don’t trap food or moisture in your mouth.
 They don’t create the ideal environment for bacteria to grow and thrive.

-Are there any disadvantages to dental implants?
+Are there any disadvantages to Dental Implants?

 The biggest disadvantage to dental implants is the initial cost.
 However, this investment can easily be recouped over time.
 Other than that, implants are a long-lasting and effective way to replace missing teeth.
 The risks and complications you are taking for implants include infection, damage to other teeth, delayed bone healing, nerve damage, prolonged bleeding, jaw fractures and more.
 If you are willing to take these risks, dental implants might be right for you.